Arteiii/arteii.net/rust-cookbook/datatypes/primitives/scalar/integers.md

 The `isize` and `usize` types depend on the system’s architecture.
 On a 32-bit system, they are 32 bits wide, and on a 64-bit system, they are 64 bits wide.
-These are commonly used when indexing collections or working with memory addresses.

 #### Creating and Using Integers